top of page

 Today we visited a community on the coast of Chiapas where a small group of concerned community members are organizing around environmental education and reforestation.
 The leader of the group, Don Nayo, is a mason by profession, and while he never formally studied agroforestry or biology, his house is an experimental playground for growing and germinating all types of different trees and plants!
 He grows species from the mangroves (like Bontoncillo) which he germinates in a raised bed with sandy soil to replicate their natural habitat.
 He has planted over 35 different species of native trees in the tree nursery in his house and has over 500 saplings at the moment.
-He also experiments with some non-native species like a date palm that he hopes will bears fruit soon.
+He also experiments with some non-native species like a date palm that he hopes will bear fruit soon.

 Don Nayo's hope is to get the community involved in protecting local resources in the community like the rivers and mangroves.
 Chiapas is the second-most biodiverse state in Mexico, and it provides 30% of the country’s freshwater.
 However, it has lost 55% of its forests for farmland and livestock pasture.
 Don Nayo and the group from the community are meeting with cattle ranchers, palm oil producers, and other land owners (ejidetarios) as allies to promote reforestation, awareness, and more sustainable practices in their community.
 Don Nayo has a light-hearted, generous personality and he is constantly making friends with everyone to collaborate.